ai-compliance-labs/aicompliancelabs-site/about.md

 # About

-AI Compliance Labs builds technical infrastructure for governance and audit of high-risk AI systems.
+AI Compliance Labs builds audit evidence infrastructure for high-risk AI systems.

-We focus on reproducible, regulator-aligned evidence generation for engineering and compliance teams.
+Focus areas:
+- Evidence generation workflows for regulated AI
+- Bias and robustness evaluation under counterfactual stress tests
+- Traceability and reproducibility artifacts for internal technical documentation

+This is technical infrastructure, not legal advice.